cyberdeeb/blog-rest-api/README.md

 ## Overview

-This RESTful API allows users to perform basic CRUD (Create, Read, Update, Delete) operations on blog articles.
+This RESTful API allows users to perform basic CRUD (Create, Read, Update, Delete) operations on blog blogposts.
 The API provides the following features:

-- View a list of blog articles with optional filters (e.g., publishing date, tags).
+- View a list of blogposts blogposts with optional filters (e.g., publishing date, tags).
-- View a single article by its ID.
+- View a single blogpost by its ID.
-- Create new articles.
+- Create new blogposts.
-- Update existing articles.
+- Update existing blogposts.
-- Delete articles by their ID.
+- Delete blogposts by their ID.

 The API is built with Django (Python) and uses PostgreSQL (or any SQL database of your choice) for relational database management.

 ## Features

-- Create a new blog article.
+- Create a new blogpost.
-- Read blog articles: list all or get one by ID.
+- Read blogposts: list all or get one by ID.
-- Update an existing blog article.
+- Update an existing blogpost.
-- Delete an article by its ID.
+- Delete an blogpost by its ID or bulk delete.
-- Filter articles based on publishing date or tags.
+- Filter blogposts based on title, publishing date, or tags.

 ## Tech Stack